-The Teachers' Pension System is also contributory for your employer, and your benefits are also funded by employer contributions.
-Unlike your member contribution, which currently is fixed at 7% of your earnable compensation received on or after July 1, 2011, the rates that your employer and the State of Maryland pay may vary and are established annually by the SRPS Board of Trustees based upon an annual actuarial valuation.
+The Teachers' Pension System is also contributory for your employer.
+Your employer also contributes a percentage of your normal salary to help fund your benefits.
+Unlike your member contribution, which currently is fixed at 7% of your earnable compensation, the rate that your employer pays may vary and is established annually by the SRPS Board of Trustees based upon an annual actuarial valuation.